reynard-testing/reynard/util/experiments/README.md

 # Reynard Experimentation

-This directory contain everything to run Reynard in different scenarios for specific benchmarks.
+This directory contains everything to run Reynard in different scenarios for specific benchmarks.
 This includes scripts to simplify the experimentation process, as well as this description.

 ### General notes

-- Be carefull in the relative location and naming of checked out repositories.
+- Be careful in the relative location and naming of checked out repositories.
 Most scripts expect dependent projects to be present at a _specific_ path relative to their own.
 - The file [junit-platform.properties](/library/src/test/resources/junit-platform.properties) defines _where_ the Reynard results are put.

 ## Requirements